Phoenix-neat/P3-Party-Skill-Editor/README.md

 -Follow the instructions given by the program

 -Drag the created cheat code folder into your cheat code loader of choice (for PCSX2 it's the cheats folder)

+Making your own mods:
+You can make your own custom skill progressions (for use with your own mods) by editing Party_Modded.py and Party_Modded_A.py in the "Skill_Progressions" folder.